raspberrypilearning/rpg/en/step_2.md

 --- /task ---

-Find the `rooms` variable, and you can see that the map is coded as a dictionary of rooms:
+Find the `rooms` variable, and you will see that the map is coded as a dictionary of rooms:

 --- code ---
 ---
 language: python
-filename: main.py
 line_numbers: true
 line_number_start: 26
 line_highlights: